suyu-emu/suyu-os/readme.md

 <br><br>

-<h4>The world's first and only operating system that is dedicated to Nintendo Switch Emulation
+<h4>The world's first and only operating system that is dedicated to Nintendo Switch Emulation, although it will have minimised support for modern gen gaming as a whole at a later time.
 </h4>